 Field Description IPsec Local Termination Available only with Standard IPsec Implementation.
-Select where the VPN tunnel terminates.
-Local termination type: LAN (default) - Network terminated.
+Select where the VPN tunnel termin Local termination type: LAN (default) - Network terminated.
 Use for LAN-to-LAN configuration.
 Host - Host terminated.
 Use for Host-to-LAN configuration.
+IPsec FIPS Mode Available only with Standard IPsec Implementation.
+Enables FIPS mode of operation.
+When enabled, a FIPS-approved cryptographic module is used for IPsec data protection, and only FIPS-approved cryptographic algorithms are allowed for tunnel configurations.
+Note: FIPS is only supported for IKEv2 tunnels.
+Options are: Disable (default) Enable Note: ACEmanager saves FIPS and non-FIPS IPsec tunnel configurations separately.
+Settings for one mode (IKE and ESP algorithms, for example) do not apply to the other mode if you switch the mode.
+After you have enabled FIPS mode and configured IPsec tunnels, disabling FIPS mode will return IPsec tunnel settings to non-FIPS settings.
+Re-enabling FIPS mode restores your FIPS mode IPsec tunnel settings.
 IPsec Single Subnet per Child Security Association Important: This option should only be enabled for connection to Cisco ASA (and similar VPN servers).
 For all other VPN servers, leave this option disabled.
 Available only with Standard IPsec Implementation.
 Selecting this option enables the use of multiple local and/or remote LAN-to-LAN subnets or multiple remote Host-to-LAN subnets when connecting to a Cisco ASA (Adaptive Security Appliance) or similar server using IKEv2.
 For any other configurations, this option should not be selected.
 Options are: Disable (default)-All subnets use the same child SA, per IKEv2 default settings.
 Enable-A separate child SA is created for each remote subnet.
 Reset VPN Tunnels Resets and reconfigures all VPN tunnels.
 After making VPN configuration changes, click this button to reset the VPN tunnels and begin using the new settings.
-Rebooting the device is not necessary. incoming and/or outgoing traffi of-band traffic, where some traffic can be routed through an encrypted VPN, while other c is routed through the public Internet ("Out of Band" traffic).
+Rebooting the device is not necessary.
+Out of Band Policies The AirLink RV50X supports ou incoming and/or outgoing traff t-of-band traffic, where some traffic can be routed through an encrypted VPN, while other ic is routed through the public Internet ("Out of Band" traffic).
 Out-of-band configurations configuration with both an enterprise VPN and access to the public Internet can inadvertently Incoming Traffic Controls incoming public Internet traffic.
 Options are: Blocked (default) - Incoming public Internet traffic is blocked.
-Only traffic through the VPN tunnel is allowed.
+Only tra VPN tunnel is allowed.
 Allowed - Incoming public Internet traffic is allowed.

-Gateway Generated Outgoing Traffic Controls outgoing AirLink router-generated traffic.
+Field Description Gateway Generated Outgoing Traffic Controls outgoing AirLink router-generated traffic.
 Blocked - Outgoing traffic from the AirLink router to the public Internet is blocked.
 Only traffic through the VPN tunnel is allowed.
 Allowed (default) - Outgoing traffic from the AirLink router to the public Internet is allowed.
 LAN Host Generated Outgoing Traffic Controls outgoing LAN Host-generated traffic.
 Options are: Blocked (default) - Public Internet traffic from the host device is blocked.
 Only traffic through the VPN tunnel is allowed.
 Allowed - Public Internet traffic from the host device is allowed.